-If you’re looking for an inspired seafood dinner that is easy to make and incredibly flavorful, this Cajun seafood boil in a bag recipe is the perfect solution.
-This low country boil, inspired by the flavors of New Orleans, features snow crab legs, shrimp, smoked sausage, boiled eggs, corn on the cob and red potatoes are seasoned to perfection and baked together in one bag in the oven and served with a rich and zesty garlic butter sauce for dipping.
+This low country boil, inspired by the flavors of New Orleans, features snow crab legs, shrimp, smoked sausage, boiled eggs, corn on the cob and red potatoes.
+Everything is seasoned to perfection and baked together in one bag in the oven and served with a rich and zesty homemade cajun butter sauce for dipping.
+It’s an ultimate seafood boil!

 Table of Contents